Sibin-Augustine/HR_Employee_Attrition_Dashboard/README.md

 **Project Overview**

 This project analyzes Employee Attrition data consisting of 1500 records using Power BI and SQL.
-SQL queries used to extract and summarize data quickly and POWER BI is used to create interactive visuals to obtain insights and to recommend strategic actions.
+SQL queries used to extract and summarize data quickly and Power BI is used to create interactive visuals to obtain insights and to recommend strategic actions.

 ## Dashboard Preview